NicholasMoon/hw00-intro-base/README.md

 a number of parameters settable by the user.
 The terrain is rendered using a 100x100 cube grid.
 It uses Fractal Brownian Motion to determine things like color, terrain height, and other factors.

+I plan to implement other noise functions, like worley and perlin, to generate fun terrain, but didn't have the time yet.

 ![](images/proj_gif.gif)

 ![](images/cap0.PNG)